Bring EV financing under priority sector lending, allocate sufficient funds for R&D: SMEV | Business

 ''Hence, we request the government to create a level playing field through amendments in the scheme so that MSME EV players, all the pre-existing and new players can also participate,'' it said.

-The industry body also sought export concessions for EVs in order to make manufacturers in India cash in on the growing demand for such vehicles across the globe.
+The industry body also sought export concessions for EVs to make manufacturers in India cash in on the growing demand for such vehicles across the globe.

 ''Some incentives can be extended in the form of subsidies to be enjoyed by domestic consumers for exporting such vehicles to get a global stamp on electric vehicles.
 This is a large space that Indian industries can capture before international players invade the market with cheaper contraptions,'' SMEV asserted.

-Besides, in order to promote EVs, SMEV also mooted a citizen reward programme for EV users which can be used at various establishments and occasions to access fast track services or acquire points for the rewards and inclusion of clean air campaign in Swachh Bharat mission.
+Besides, to promote EVs, SMEV also mooted a citizen reward program for EV users which can be used at various establishments and occasions to access fast track services or acquire points for the rewards and inclusion of clean air campaign in the Swachh Bharat mission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)